Schwetzingen

 Schwetzingen ([ˈʃvɛtsɪŋən]; Schwetzinge) is a German town in northwest Baden-Württemberg, around 10 km southwest of Heidelberg and 15 km southeast of Mannheim.

 Schwetzingen is one of the five biggest cities of the Rhein-Neckar-Kreis district and a medium-sized centre between Heidelberg and Mannheim.

 The city is most famous for Schwetzingen Palace and the Schlosstheater.
 The palace grounds also feature a mosque, the oldest in Germany.
 Although not functional, it was used by Muslim prisoners in the Franco-Prussian War.

 Geography

 Schwetzingen is located in the Rhine-Neckar-triangle in the plain of the Rhine river, lying west of the Odenwald and in the east of the Rhine.
 A small stream, the Leimbach, runs through the city before joining the Rhine.

+Climate

+Schwetzingen is located in Germany's warmest summer region, the "Rhine shift".
+In summer, temperatures sometimes rise up to 35 °C and higher.
+The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate), bordering closely on a humid subtropical climate (Cfa), with summer months often averaging above 21 degrees (71 F).

 Neighbouring municipalities

 The following municipalities, listed clockwise beginning in the north, border on the city limits of Schwetzingen:

 Mannheim, Plankstadt, Oftersheim, Hockenheim, Ketsch and Brühl.
 The municipal area of Schwetzingen is completely consolidated with Oftersheim.
 The limits of Plankstadt are only separated by one street from the limits of Schwetzingen.